Joe Zuger: CFL playing career

 Drafted by the NFL's Detroit Lions in the 18th round (248th overall) Zuger came to Canada for what would be a ten-year career (1962 to 1971) with the Hamilton Tiger-Cats.
 In 1962, his rookie season, Zuger shared quarterback duties with Frank Cosentino, as the #1 starter, Bernie Faloney, was injured.
-Zuger turned heads immediately when in his very first game as the starting quarterback he threw for a team record 572 passing yards and a league record eight touchdown passes in a 67-21 win over the Saskatchewan Roughriders.
+Zuger turned heads immediately when in his first game as the starting quarterback he threw for a team record 572 passing yards and a league record eight touchdown passes in a 67–21 win over the Saskatchewan Roughriders.
 That year, Zuger completed 55.7% of his 113 passes for 1,070 yards and had a 15-6 touchdown-to-interception ratio.
 In addition, he intercepted four passes as a defensive back and was the regular punter with a 43.3 yard average.
 With Faloney back in 1963, Zuger became a full-time defensive back and had five interceptions.
 Injuries limited Zuger to just eight games in 1964, and in 1965, with the trading of Faloney to Montreal, Zuger moved back to the quarterback position, sharing duties with Cosentino again, as well as in 1966, before taking over as the sole #1 quarterback in 1967 and leading Hamilton to victory in the 55th Grey Cup game against Saskatchewan, named as the Grey Cup Most Valuable Player.
 That year and 1968 were Zuger's best as quarterback, both with over 300 pass attempts and passing for 2,771 and 2,616 yards, respectively.
 Injuries cut Zuger back to 11 games in 1969 and nine in 1970.
 In his final season, in 1971, Zuger returned to play all 14 games, completing 48.6% of his 265 passes for 1,632 yards, but he had a bad 8-19 touchdown-to-interception ratio.

 Zuger, as a punter recorded a league record 45.5-yard punting average over his career.
 Three times, he averaged over 48 yards-per-punt over a season and had punts of over 80 yards at least four times, including one of 85 yards in 1968.

 He played in five Grey Cup games, winning three (1963, 1965, 1967).

 Post-playing CFL career

 Zuger would later serve in Hamilton's front office.
-In 1981, he was appointed as General Manager, a position he served for over a decade.
+In 1981, he was appointed General Manager, a position he served for over a decade.

+Zuger died in Hamilton on November 24, 2024, at the age of 84.